Need quick information about ROR at a glance? Start here!

 Operations and governance

-There is also a community advisory group of 40+ volunteers from across the research sector and they are looking at issues like data curation, policies, adoption, and engagement.
+There is also a community advisory group of 40+ volunteers from across the research sector who contribute to discussions and planning around issues such as data curation, policies, adoption, and engagement.
 ROR supporters have also contributed financially.